 Alimony, separate maintenance payments and similar recompense from your former spouse are taxable to you in the year you receive them.
 Child support money, however, is not taxable.
 If your divorce decree calls for alimony and child support and specifies amounts for each, you owe the IRS only for the alimony payments.
 To avoid a big bill in April, make your IRS payments on alimony and other untaxed income via estimated tax filings.

-The one good tax surprise here is for the ex who's paying spousal support.
-Those check amounts are tax deductible.
+The 1 good tax surprise here is for the ex who's paying spousal support.
+Those check amounts are tax-deductible.